-Walk-through support will be provided by the Ruah Centre team at 134 Aberdeen St, Northbridge (within Hapatitis WA building) between 8.30am and 3.00pm Monday to Friday (excluding public holidays).
+Walk-through support will be provided by the Ruah Centre team at 134 Aberdeen St, Northbridge (within Hepatitis WA building) between 8.30am and 3.00pm Monday to Friday (excluding public holidays).

 Services on offer will be:

-The Ruah Centre’s drop-in space and facilities at 33 Shenton Street Northbridge will be closed from Thursday 25 August, 2022 until new premises can be secured.
+The Ruah Centre’s drop-in space and rest-and-recuperate facilities at 33 Shenton Street Northbridge is now closed until new premises can be secured.

-The Alcohol and Other Drugs team will continue to provide support in the community.
+The Alcohol and Other Drugs team are available Monday to Friday 8.30am to 4.00pm and will continue to provide support in the community.
 Please contact 0422 419 195 or 0422 303 097 to engage with a team member.